Hiring Graduate Assistants

 Develop a job description for your assistantship position and email it to the Graduate College for posting.

 Interested students will submit the requested application materials directly to your department or unit.
 If you have any questions about a student’s eligibility, contact the Graduate College at any time.

 3. Complete the Personnel Action Form for the hired student

 Once your assistantship has been offered and accepted, you must complete the GA BearPAF or paper Personnel Action Form in a timely manner.
 The deadlines for submission are outlined in the following: GA Appointment/BearPAF Procedures for AY22-23.
 The PAF requires you to outline the assignment time, stipend and waiver.

 Every graduate assistant must complete the following forms and trainings:

 - Authorization of Direct Deposit of Payroll

-Teaching assistants are also required to attend the Teaching Assistant Orientation prior to carrying out TA duties.
+Teaching assistants are also required to attend the Graduate College Teaching Assistant Orientation prior to carrying out TA duties.

 GA assignments vary across the University, but they typically work an average of 20 hours a week.
 Graduate assistants are not required to work University holidays and student-only holidays; view the Hours and Timesheets policy for more information.

 Hours worked by non-teaching and non-research GAs must be tracked using the appropriate time sheets.
 It is the hiring unit's responsibility to keep copies of all GA and RA timesheets.